 • Brief synopsis – in four sentences or less, tell us what your documentary is about.
 Be concise.

 • High-resolution image* representing the documentary.
-The image may be the documentary poster image or a still image from the film.
-Fuzzy or pixelated images will not be accepted and will not be included in any festival marketing.
+The image may be the documentary's poster or a still from the film.
+Fuzzy or pixelated photos will not be accepted and will not be included in any festival marketing.

 • If applicable, a link to a video clip or trailer for the documentary that can be shared on IBDFF social media

 Films will be screened in blocks.
-Question and answer panels with the filmmakers will be conducted after each block (filmmaker presence and time permitting)
+Question and answer panels with the filmmakers MAY be conducted after each block (filmmaker presence and time permitting)

-Please note that Day 1 is the Opening Night.
-There is a reception and a special screening.
+Please note that Day 1 is Opening Night.
+There will be a reception and a special screening.
 The cost to attend will be determined as we get closer to the Festival.
 Also on Opening Night, we will present the Festival's "IBDFF Spotlight Award" to an outstanding filmmaker.

 Overall Rating